gigaj0ule/system42/README.md

 ~j0ule 2019-2022 - alpha release

-x42 is a multithreaded operating system that supports arduino, st-hal, and freeRTOS simultaneously.

-This is an operating system for
+I am an operating system for
 STM/CKS/GD 32 Bit microcontrollers.

+I support arduino, st-hal,
+and freeRTOS simultaneously.

-x42 supports both TTY and TCP
+I support TTY and Ethernet
 communication.

-x42 has a BIOS that can flash
+I have a BIOS that can accept
-new code over USB with dfu-util so you don't need a special programmer.
+new code via USB with dfu-util so you don't need a special programmer.

-This is a stable OS.
-Code you write on the x42 operating system will be usable forever because all the dependencies are included in-tree.
+I am solid.
+Code you write
+will be usable forever because all my dependencies are included in-tree.

-You can do tons of awesome stuff in 5k of ram.
-Honestly it's the best thing ever.
-No really, you can automate your labor with this by making tiny robots or even a whole village of them.
+I can automate your labor with
+by running tiny robots or even a whole village of them.
 These robot villages can help you live your best life on starship earth.